 The ironic part is “The Arts” and “Its Production” is one of the most heavily impacted industries right now during the pandemic, and the individuals who go into these fields LOVE their careers.
 So, individuals who love what they do, not having the support they need through a pandemic, is an example of a broken link in our societies ‘value supply chain!’
 A broken link in an industry that definitely needs a voice!
-The incorporation of ‘value supply chains’ and ‘sustainable supply chains’ we have to ask the question, what does this all means in the facets of communities going forward?
+The incorporation of ‘value supply chains’ and ‘sustainable supply chains’ we have to ask the question, what does this all mean in the facets of communities going forward?
 These ‘corrected supply chains’ have not been standard practice, so can we catch up with traditional ‘business supply chain models’ and replace them after the fact?

 And what a wonderful production and collaboration it was with amazing talent who LOVE what they do Fale Luis, Lindsay Scoggins, Julian Lopez, Jordon Jacobo, Shannon Taylor, Anthony Maze, Sidney Franklin, and Connie Marie Chiarelli.

-What was traditionally a big gala at the Hotel Del Coronado was turned into a beautiful virtual production for the whole community to enjoy, while fundraising for the Arts and STEM.
+What was traditionally a big gala at the Hotel Del Coronado was turned into a beautiful virtual production for the whole community to enjoy, while fundraising for The Arts and STEM.

 A great closing story in this production!
-A Coronado Alumni assisted with fixing a coding issue within the CSF Silent Auction software system 10 minutes before going live.
+A CUSD Alumni assisted with fixing a coding issue within the CSF Silent Auction software system 10 minutes before going live.
 Their love of computer science and coding was provided because of CSF funding.

 This is an appreciation of community coming together, the teams, the talent, and the hard work it took to get there!
 Combined with a passion for youth educational needs and developmental experiences, while truly understanding and collectively learning, how to design that future!